MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 ---
-title: Atribuir Skype para licenças de negócios e Teams da Microsoft ms.author: tonysmit
+title: Atribuir licenças do Skype for Business e do Microsoft Teams ms.author: tonysmit
 author: tonysmit
 manager: serdars